TEERAWATL/Statistic_analysis_API_by_FastAPI/README.md

 Contributions are welcome.
 Please submit a pull request or create an issue for any changes or improvements you want to propose.

 # License
-This project is licensed under the MIT License.
+This project is licensed under the Teerawat Author License.
+For more information, please contact the author.